gmhull/Arduino-Flight-Controller/README.md

 2. D Gain:
   A. Increase the D gain in increments of 1 until the drone starts getting restless in the air.
   B. Lower until the drone flies steady.
-  C. Take off 25% to get hte final value.
+  C. Take off 25% to get the final value.
 3. P Gain:
   A. Increase the P gain in increments of 0.01 until the drone starts oscillating slowly.
   B. Decrease by 50% to get the final value.